Studying at AUC means:

-The AUC academic programme offers you many opportunities to work, both independently and with fellow students, on projects that require the integration of knowledge with skills in analysis, discovery, problem solving and communication.
+The AUC academic programme offers you many opportunities to work, both independently and with fellow students, on projects that require the integration of knowledge with skills in analysis, discovery, problem-solving and communication.
 You will engage in active learning and research based on your own questions, so that you can develop your academic and personal skills as you learn the arts of inquiry, innovation and design.

-AUC's location in the multicultural city of Amsterdam provides the perfect environment for a programme that will emphasise European and world issues rather than more traditional national ones.
-AUC is an international college, with students of many different nationalities and from a variety of backgrounds, and our programme is built around themes and topics that are essential to understanding the world today and the processes shaping it, such as urbanisation, technological development, democratisation, migration and religion.
+AUC's location in the city of Amsterdam provides the perfect environment for a programme that will emphasise European and world issues rather than more traditional national ones.
+AUC is an international college, with students of many different nationalities and backgrounds, and the programme is built around themes and topics that are essential to understanding the world today and the processes shaping it, such as urbanisation, technological development, democratisation, migration and religion.